rgulli/Gulli-et-al_2020_Nat-Neuro/README.md

 For more information about these data, code, questions or comments regarding the analyses, or a PDF of the manuscript and supplemental materials, feel free to email me.

-Information about new projects can be found at https://robertogulli.com

 #
 <a rel="license" href="https://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="http://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br /><span xmlns:dct="http://purl.org/dc/terms/" property="dct:title">This page</span> by <a xmlns:cc="http://creativecommons.org/ns#" href="https://robertogulli.com/data" property="cc:attributionName" rel="cc:attributionURL">Roberto Gulli</a> is licensed under a <a rel="license" href="https://creativecommons.org/licenses/by/4.0/legalcode">Creative Commons Attribution 4.0 International License</a>.